Prediction or forecast: don't make the mistake anymore!

 - you ask employees to submit a prediction

-- some colleagues predict a score
+- some colleagues forecast a score

-Choose a test phrase:
+Choose a test sentence:

 - if you can say forecast, write prediction